aspose-pdf/Aspose.PDF-Documentation/python-cpp/advanced-operations/encrypt-decrypt/_index.md

 1. Load the PDF document using AsposePDFPythonWrappers
 1. Define the permissions for the encrypted document
 1. Define the encryption algorithm to be used
-1. Encrypt the document with the specified user and owner passwords, permissions, and encryption algorithm using [document_encrypt](https://reference.aspose.com/pdf/python-cpp/core/document_encrypt/)
+1. Encrypt the document with the specified user and owner passwords, permissions, and encryption algorithm using 'document.encrypt' method
-1. Save the encrypted document to the specified output file with [document_save](https://reference.aspose.com/pdf/python-cpp/core/document_save/) function.
+1. Save the encrypted document to the specified output file with 'document.save' method.

 ```python